Faculty Development Programs

 Audience: Clinical teachers of MD Undergraduate Students in Family Medicine.

-Format: Online modules, virutal sessions and small group case-based learnering.
+Format: Online modules, virtual sessions and small group case-based learnering.

 Teacher Certificate Program 1 & 2